 Procurement procedures

-• Where appropriate and proportionate, we are using the Bluelight Commercial Social Value Toolkit to ask bidders how they are tackling modern slavery within their organisations and supply chains.
+• We are working in line with the National Procurement Policy Statement which states that contracting authorities should ensure their suppliers are committed to providing high quality jobs, safe and healthy working conditions, fair pay, opportunity and progression for workers.
+Where appropriate and proportionate, we are using the Bluelight Commercial Social Value Toolkit to ask bidders how they are tackling modern slavery within their organisations and supply chains.
 We score social value in our tenders to demonstrate how we expect our suppliers to reflect our response and in turn, assist the force in delivering a range of social value initiatives.

-• We continue to increase awareness in order to deliver a culture of wider responsibility within the Force for those involved in the procurement of goods and services, considering not only ethical supply chains but decarbonisation and sustainability, ethical business practice and support for local business and our communities
+• We have continued to increase the awareness of ethical employment in supply chains in order to deliver a culture of wider responsibility for those involved in the procurement of goods and services, considering not only ethical supply chains but decarbonisation and sustainability, ethical business practice and support for local business and our communities.

 • Our standard contract terms and conditions include the right to investigate and establish accountability and a commitment by the winning bidder to complete an assessment questionnaire to establish a baseline where appropriate.